-For a non-case related scheduling matter, please contact Missy Kauffman at (210) 244-5183 or missy kauffman@txwd.uscourts.gov.
-Any scheduling in a civil case must be requested by motion.
-DO NOT contact Magda Muzza for a non-case related scheduling matter.
+For civil cases or any other scheduling matter, please contact Missy Kauffman at (210) 244-5183 or missy_kauffman@txwd.uscourts.gov.

 2. May the court's law clerks be contacted directly?
 If so, under what circumstances?

 Please do not contact the Judge's law clerks directly.
 For procedural matters that cannot be answered by the Federal Rules of Procedure, Local Rules, or the Judge's Scheduling Order, please contact Missy Kauffman.